Akira Jimbo

-Akira Jimbo, also transliterated as Akira Jinbo (神保 彰, Jinbo Akira), is a Japanese jazz fusion drummer who combines electronic drum technology and acoustic drums.
-Aside from his solo work, he was the drummer for the Japanese jazz fusion band Casiopea in 3 separate stints (1980-1989, 1997-2006 and 2012-2022) and had participated in side projects with Keiko Matsui, Shambara, and Brian Bromberg.
+Akira Jimbo, also transliterated as Akira Jinbo (神保 彰, Jinbo Akira), is a Japanese jazz fusion drummer, best known as the drummer for the Japanese jazz fusion band Casiopea in 3 separate stints (1980-1989, 1997-2006 and 2012-2022).
+Aside from his work with Casiopea, Jimbo has also participated in side projects with Keiko Matsui, Shambara, and Brian Bromberg.

 Background

-Akira Jimbo began drumming at the age of 18 when he joined the Keio University Light Music Society Big Band.
+Akira Jimbo began drumming at the age of 18 when he joined the Keio University Light Music Society Big Band alongside future T-Square's keyboardist Hirotaka Izumi.
 He became a member of Casiopea in 1980.
-During his solo career, he formed Jimsaku-duo with Casiopea's bassist Tetsuo Sakurai in 1989.
-He has also worked with Hiroyuki Noritake from T-Square in the drum-duo Synchronized DNA.
+During his solo career, he formed Jimsaku, a duo consisting of himself and Casiopea's bassist Tetsuo Sakurai in 1989.
+He has also worked with Hiroyuki Noritake from T-Square in the drum duo Synchronized DNA.

-Jimbo has a drumming style which is best demonstrated in his drum videos and at his drum clinics.
-By using the DTX drum triggering system, he is able to play a full band sound without a backing track.
+Jimbo uses a hybrid drumming style, combining elements of acoustic and electronic percussion, which is best demonstrated in his drum videos and at his drum clinics.
+By using the DTX drum triggering system, he is able to play fully orchestrated songs without a backing track.
 Jimbo has assisted in the design of K Custom Hybrid Series of cymbals by Zildjian.
 His drum hero is Steve Gadd.

 In 1999, he won second place in the British drum magazine RHYTHM for most popular drummer.
 In June 2000, he became the first Asian drummer to be featured on the cover of Modern Drummer magazine.
 He appeared in the Modern Drummers Festival in 2000.